gyaposz/Simplistic/simplistic-mvc-initializer/README.md

 It differs from [simplistic-mvc-initializer2](https://github.com/gyaposz/Simplistic/tree/main/simplistic-mvc-initializer2) that servlet configuration and registration does not have to be done by you.
-On the other hand component scan should be initiated and it takes place in `WebApplicationConfig`.
+On the other hand component scan should be initiated, and it takes place in `WebApplicationConfig`.

+Content is similar to examples in https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#mvc-container-config
 ### Building
 #### Requirements
 * Java 17